PennyLIN2016/Programming/README.md

-# Python
-Penny`s programming practice backup and notes.
+programming practice backup and notes